Arkhist/Hacknet-Pathfinder/mkdocs/mod/ports.md

 This command would open all ports on the connected computer if there's a port open that uses the  `ssh` protocol.

 It's preferred to *always* use the protocol names and not the port numbers, and it is required for some methods except for the base game ports.

-If you would like to add a new port so you can take advantage of having defaults, use `Pathfinder.Port.PortManager.RegisterPort(string protocol, string displayName, int defaultPort)`.
-The last parameter is an optional one.